A Review of Biotic Interactions and Taxon Names Found

 Discussion

-This review is intended to provide a perspective on the dataset to
+This review aims to provide a perspective on the dataset to aid in

-aid understanding of species interaction claims discovered.
-However,
+understanding of species interaction claims discovered.
+However, it is

-perform this review, the data was likely openly available,
+review, the data was likely openly available, Findable,

-specified, a more quantitative approach can be implemented.
+qualitative, and a more quantitative approach can be implemented with

 Acknowledgements